zjunlp/KnowledgeEditingPapers/README.md

     | VALSE2024 tutorial| Knowledge Mechanism and Editing for Large Language Models| [Google Drive](https://drive.google.com/file/d/19T-InKopH-VHKAtphy9M6H366dXnenQX/view?usp=sharing)   |
     | AAAI2024 tutorial | Knowledge Editing for Large Language Models    | [Google Drive](https://drive.google.com/file/d/1fkTbVeRJSWmU7fBDeNf1OhHEkLSofQde/view?usp=sharing)   |
 <!-- - **2024-02-20 The AAAI2024 tutorial "*Knowledge Editing for Large Language Models*" has been canceled since speakers cannot present in person, we make this ppt[[Github](https://github.com/zjunlp/KnowledgeEditingPapers/blob/main/AAAI2024%40Tutorial_Knowledge%20Editing%20for%20LLMs.pdf)] [[Google Drive](https://drive.google.com/file/d/1fkTbVeRJSWmU7fBDeNf1OhHEkLSofQde/view?usp=sharing)] [[Baidu Pan](https://pan.baidu.com/s/1oJYgaMnxWIBE4kIcJuMSKg?pwd=p9j5)] available to the community**. -->
+- **2024-09-26 Our paper: "[WISE: Rethinking the Knowledge Memory for Lifelong Model Editing of Large Language Models](https://arxiv.org/abs/2405.14768)" and "[Knowledge Circuits in Pretrained Transformers](https://arxiv.org/abs/2405.17969)" have been accepted by NeurIPS 2024.
+Our papers: "[Knowledge Mechanisms in Large Language Models: A Survey and Perspective](https://arxiv.org/abs/2407.15017)" and "[Editing Conceptual Knowledge for Large Language Models](https://arxiv.org/abs/2403.06259)" have been accepted by EMNLP 2024 Findings.**
 - **2024-07-22 We release a new paper: "[Knowledge Mechanisms in Large Language Models: A Survey and Perspective](https://arxiv.org/abs/2407.15017)", which reviews how knowledge is acquired, utilized, and evolves in large language models.**
 - **2024-05-16 Our paper "[Detoxifying Large Language Models via Knowledge Editing](https://arxiv.org/abs/2403.14472)" has been accepted by ACL 2024.**
 - **2024-01-03  We release a new paper:"[A Comprehensive Study of Knowledge Editing for Large Language Models](https://arxiv.org/abs/2401.01286)" with a new benchmark [KnowEdit](https://huggingface.co/datasets/zjunlp/KnowEdit)!
 We are looking forward to any comments or discussions on this topic**